Skip to main content

 A petition template can be viewed by clicking here

-Petitions shall be lodged with the Town by no later than 12pm on the day of an Ordinary Council Meeting in order to be presented to Council.
+Petitions must be lodged with the Town by no later than 12pm on the day of an Ordinary Council Meeting in order to be presented to Council.

-Disclosure: All information (including names and addresses) included in petitions will be published in the Ordinary Council Meeting minutes from the meeting during which it is presented to Council.
+Disclosure: The name of the lead petitioner and details of the request will be published in the Ordinary Council Meeting minutes from the meeting during which the petition is presented to Council.

 Thank you for your feedback!